ComputeCanada/magic_castle/docs/README.md

 IPs.
 Define this only if your OpenStack cloud provides multiple external networks, otherwise, Terraform can find it automatically.

-**Post build modification effect**: change the floating ips assigned to the login nodes.
+**Post build modification effect**: change the floating ips assigned to the public nodes.

 #### 5.1.3 os_int_network (optional)